reinhart1010/nix/docs/en/windows/find.md

 ---
 # find

-Find a specified string in one or more files.
+Find a specified string in files.
 More information: <https://learn.microsoft.com/windows-server/administration/windows-commands/find>.

 - Find lines that contain a specified string: